 | Kenya/Nigeria | $30,000 – $45,000 | Unregulated | Very High (Medical/Legal risks) |

-RSMC Insight: While countries like Kenya or Cyprus offer low sticker prices, the lack of legal regulation means you have zero protection if the surrogate changes her mind.
+While countries like Kenya or Cyprus offer low sticker prices, the lack of legal regulation means you have zero protection if the surrogate changes her mind.
 Furthermore, obtaining U.S. citizenship for the child can be a complex legal hurdle in these jurisdictions.

 2. Maximize Employer Fertility Benefits

 The single most effective way to make surrogacy “inexpensive” and affordable is to utilize corporate benefits.
-In 2025, over 60% of large U.S. employers offer some form of fertility coverage.
+In 2025, over 60% of large U.S. employers offered some form of fertility coverage.
 Many leading organizations are explicitly using fertility benefits to attract top talent, which is a huge advantage for Intended Parents.

 Check your HR handbook for these specific benefit providers:

-- Carrot Fertility: Often provides a “wallet” of funds (e.g., $30,000) usable for agency fees, legal costs, or donor expenses.
+Often provides a “wallet” of funds (e.g., $30,000) usable for agency fees, legal costs, or donor expenses.

-- Progyny: Uses “Smart Cycles” to cover medical IVF costs, plus a separate reimbursement fund to help offset surrogacy agency and legal fees.
+Uses “Smart Cycles” to cover medical IVF costs, plus a separate reimbursement fund to help offset surrogacy agency and legal fees.

-- Maven Clinic & Kindbody: Offer care navigation and direct reimbursement for adoption and surrogacy expenses.
+Offer care navigation and direct reimbursement for adoption and surrogacy expenses.

 3. Independent (“Indy”) vs. Agency Surrogacy